 The Illicit Financial Flows (IFF) Project

-ASAP’s IFF project aims to establish a financial transparency and IFF-curtailing goal as part of the post-MDG framework.
+This is the flagship venture of ASAP’s larger Institutional Reform Goals project.
+It aims to establish a financial transparency and IFF-curtailing goal as part of the post-MDG framework.
 Its key objectives are to:

-- Produce research-based policy papers that argue for and articulate a politically feasible IFF goal
+- Produce research-based discussion and policy papers that argue for and articulate a politically feasible IFF goal

 - Build a broad coalition of academics, civil society organizations and corporations that will support the IFF goal